rubyworks/rspec-ontap/README.md

     $ rspec -f RSpec::TapY spec/*.rb

-This works because RSpec will automatically require a related path (in this case `rspec/tap_y`) is the class if not initially undefined.
-The library file `rspec/tap_y` itself simple requires `rspec/ontap`.
-The same is true for `rspec/tap_j`.
+This works because RSpec will automatically require a related path -- in this case `rspec/tap_y` -- if the class if initially undefined.
+The library file `rspec/tap_y` itself simply requires `rspec/ontap` (the same is true for `rspec/tap_j`).

 With TAP-Y output in hand, the `tapout` tool can then be used to produce a variety of other output formats.
-First make sure Tapout is installed.
+First, make sure Tapout is installed:

     $ gem install tapout

-The, for example:
+Then, for example:

     $ rspec -f RSpec::TapY spec/*.rb | tapout progress